Majunga/YoutubeAudioDownloader/README.md

 # How to get started
 On the right click the latest version in Releases and download the zip file.
-Extract the zip file to a location of your choice.
+Extract the exe file to a location of your choice.

 To make it easier to use, as it is a command line tool, you can add the location of the executable to your PATH environment variable.